iaacornus/workstation_setup/silverblue_setup.md

 # Silverblue post install

+You can get the silverblue cheatsheet of Fedora's Team Silverblue [here](https://docs.fedoraproject.org/en-US/fedora-silverblue/_attachments/silverblue-cheatsheet.pdf)

 ## Update the system

 After the system is up, Silverblue, or perhaps by Gnome software, automatically download updates of your system, so running `rpm-ostree update` after boot would only give `stderr`.
 You can wait and reboot later, usually Gnome would give notifications after the update is done.
-Although you can recheck it with:
+Although you can check the packages with:

 ```bash
 rpm-ostree upgrade
 ```

-Update your preinstalled flatpaks:
+If you just want a summary of update, such as the added, removed and upgraded do: `rpm-ostree upgrade --check`

+Update your preinstalled flatpaks, this may also not be necessary, since this is automatically updated by Gnome software center, but if you want to be sure, do:

 ```bash
 flatpak update
 ```

-And reboot after to apply the updates
+And reboot after to apply the updates (there is also no problem to do this in GUI)

 ```bash
 systemctl reboot